 LeVar Burton is a champion of children’s education and speaks about the importance of education and literacy for every child

 Legendary actor LEVAR BURTON speaks frequently at top education events for groups such as NASA, ISTE, The National Education Association, and many more.
 He began his advocacy for education and literacy as host and executive producer of the well-known PBS children’s series, Reading Rainbow, which earned over 200 awards, including multiple Emmys and a Peabody, and was one of the longest-running children’s TV shows in history.
-He further committed to improving children’s education by creating RRKidz, a digital educational publishing company, and relaunched the Reading Rainbow brand for the next generation of kids.
+He further committed to improving children’s education by creating RRKidz, a digital educational publishing company.
 He launched Skybrary, a digital reading service that adds new content weekly.
 Burton used Kickstarter to create an incredibly successful campaign to bring Reading Rainbow to “Every Child, Everywhere,” focusing on classrooms in need.
 Setting a crowdfunding record of its time, Burton was able to bring Skybrary to the web, making it accessible to the majority of American households as well as teachers and students.
 He continues his storytelling and advocacy work with his podcast LeVar Burton Reads, where he performs a piece of short fiction each episode.

 Storyteller LeVar Burton reinforces his iconic status as Jeopardy and Masterclass host